moonstacklabs/BP-HOME-CMS/README.md

 ## Features

 - A simple landing page with blog functionality built with Netlify CMS
-- Editable Pages: Landing, About, Product, Blog-Collection and Contact page with Netlify Form support
+- Editable Pages: Landing, About, Product, Job-Collection and Contact page with Netlify Form support
-- Create Blog posts from Netlify CMS
+- Create Job posts from Netlify CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization
 - Uses Bulma for styling, but size is reduced by `gatsy-plugin-purgecss`